bvetsa/AgentForge/ARCHITECTURE.md

 4. The runner calls the allowed read-only tools deterministically.
 5. Tool output is formatted into `tool_context`.
 6. The mock LLM client receives the agent config plus normal state inputs and `tool_context`.
+7. Agents configured with `produces_patches: true` generate deterministic patch proposal artifacts.
-7. Agent outputs, trace events, and tool call records are written to run artifacts.
+8. Agent outputs, trace events, tool call records, patch files, and the patch manifest are written to run artifacts.

 Dynamic LLM-directed tool calling is intentionally deferred to a later phase.